routerarchitects/ra-est-proxy/docs/ca_handler.md

 The [skeleton_ca_handler.py](../examples/ca_handler/skeleton_ca_handler.py) contains a skeleton which can be used to create customized ca_handlers.

-The below skeleton describes the different input parameters given by acme2certifier as well as the expected return values.
+The below skeleton describes the different input parameters given by est_proxy as well as the expected return values.

 ```python
 class CAhandler(object):